unoplatform/uno/doc/articles/concepts/overview/philosophy-of-uno.md

 ## Native intercompatibility (leave an escape hatch)

-100% code reuse is the ideal, but it should also be easy to access functionality specific to a single platform, or to incorporate native third-party libraries.
+100% code reuse is the ideal, but it must also be easy to access functionality specific to a single platform, or to incorporate native third-party libraries., and the Uno Platform must make as much as possible to not stand in the way.

 ## Performance is a feature